MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 #### Getting the returned value
 The return value is fairly simple, we need to allocate space for it, for example with a pointer to an `UnsafeCell<Option<T>>`, and then have the child-thread update it.
-The catch here is that we can't have references to that value while the child-thread may be writing to it, since that's `UB`.
-Therefore, we need to be absolutely certain that the child-thread is done with its modification before we try to read it.
+The catch here is that we can't have `&`-references to that value while the child-thread may be writing to it, since that's `UB`.
+We share a pointer with the child containing the value, and we need to be absolutely certain that the child-thread is done with its modification before we try to read it.
 For example by waiting for it to exit by `join`-ing.

 ### Memory leaks, who deallocates what?
 We don't necessarily have to keep our `JoinHandle<T>` around after spawning a thread.
-A perfectly valid use-case is to just spawn some long-running task and then forget about it, this causes a problem, if the calling thread doesn't have sole responsibility of deallocating the shared memory (the `futex` variable, and the return value), then we need a way to signal to the child-thread that it's that thread's responsibility to deallocate those variables before exiting.
+A perfectly valid use-case is to just spawn some long-running thread and then forget about it, this causes a problem, if the calling thread doesn't have sole responsibility of deallocating the shared memory (the `futex` variable, and the return value), then we need a way to signal to the child-thread that it's that thread's responsibility to deallocate those variables before exiting.